lulav/LRS_Documentation/docs/authentication/account/notification.md

 When new notification added the "v" icon will be green

 #### Search Box
-This allows to search a notification name by enetering it in the text box
+This allows to search a notification name by entering it in the text box

 ![Alt text](img/notif_search.png)